karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

 This phase starts with adding test case for space_before_call feature.
 It was later followed by adding the column_table_limit feature in the configuration.
 This feature helps the user to set the column limit of the table independently of column_limit config value.
 If user will not provide the value of column_table_limit then the formatter automatically sets the column_table_limit value as same as column_limit.
 The test case and documentation is added along with this feature.
 Also, align_parameter feature was fixed in this phase.

 ### Phase2
+The codebase workflow (HACKING.md) of the project was initiated in this phase.
+This is the working documentation of the program.
+In continuation with HACKING.md the feature implementation of configuration setting through command line flags is started.
+In this feature the user can set the configuration value of each field through command line flags.
+Also the Unit-test and documentation for the feature is added.

 ### Phase3
+Now the validators for the configuration fields are implemented.
+Values of each configuration fields are passed through their corresponding validators.
+In case of error in the configuration values the validators throw the error and the program gets terminated.
+Validators are implemented for domain error, logic error and conflicting error with the value of other configuration field.
+At last workflow of all the implemented features was updated in HACKING.md

 Finally, after completion of the project the workflow of the Formatter is:
 <img src="{{ site.baseurl }}/assets/img/After_project.png">